Paszkówka Palace: Architecture

 The palace's architecture is drawn towards the Neo-Gothic architectural style, with elements of English Neo-Gothic.
 According to architectural critics, the palace fails to live up to all the forms of Neo-Gothic architecture and as such is branded "pseudo-" Gothic.
 The main distinct architectural properties of the building are that of a Mauretanian tower, avant-corps and pinnacles.
-Underneath the windows on the first-storey are found mythological motifs.
+Underneath the windows on the first storey are found mythological motifs.

-The nineteenth-century palace is located in a characteristic English landscape garden type.
-There, grow old lime, oak and hornbeam trees.
-Part of the palace-garden complex is Hotel "Spichlerz", that was raised on the authentic foundation of the former granary.
+The 19th-century palace is located in a characteristic English landscape garden type.
+There, old lime, oak and hornbeam trees grow.
+Part of the palace-garden complex is Hotel "Spichlerz", which was raised on the authentic foundation of the former granary.